dmakariev/dmakariev.github.io/_posts/2023-10-27-exploring-the-classic-MNIST-Benchmark-for-machine-learning-models.md

 ---

-This blog post offers a comprehensive view of the MNIST dataset and the basics of multi-class classification, paving the way for readers to appreciate the nuances of neural network training and application.
-It provides an understanding of the key preprocessing steps necessary for successful model training and touches on the intricacies of output interpretation, setting a solid foundation for more advanced topics in machine learning.
+This blog post covers the MNIST dataset and the basics of multi-class classification, paving the way for readers to appreciate the nuances of neural network training and application.
+It provides an understanding of the key preprocessing steps necessary for successful model training and touches on the details of output interpretation, setting a foundation for more advanced topics in machine learning.

 ---